AEO and GEO Optimization Guide

 Let’s keep this simple.

-Answer Engine Optimization (AEO) is about making your content easy for machines to pull answers from.
-Think clear questions, clear answers, and content that doesn’t make AI work too hard to understand what you’re saying.
+Answer Engine Optimization (AEO) makes your content easy for machines to pull answers from — clear questions, clear answers, and content that doesn’t make AI work too hard to understand you.
+You’ll usually see AEO show up in featured answers, voice responses, and AI summaries in search.

+AEO helps AI answer the question.
 GEO helps AI decide who to quote.

 And yes, tools like ChatGPT, Gemini and Perplexity are doing this every day, whether we design for it or not.

-Key Differences Between SEO/ AEO/ GEO at a Glance
+Key Differences Between SEO / AEO / GEO at a Glance

 Aspect | Traditional SEO | AEO/GEO |